rocky-linux/documentation/docs/books/nvchad/nerd_fonts.md

 !!!
 Note "Reserved Name"

-    The font during installation is renamed to *BlexMono* to comply with the SIL Open Font License (OFL) and in particular the [reserved name mechanism](http://scripts.sil.org/cms/scripts/page.php?item_id=OFL_web_fonts_and_RFNs#14cbfd4a).
+    The font during installation is renamed to *BlexMono* to comply with the SIL Open Font License (OFL) and, in particular, the [reserved name mechanism](http://scripts.sil.org/cms/scripts/page.php?item_id=OFL_web_fonts_and_RFNs#14cbfd4a).

 The *install.sh* script copies the fonts to the user folder `~/.local/share/fonts/` and invokes the *fc-cache* program to register them on the system.
-Once finished the fonts will be available for the terminal emulator, in particular we will find the following fonts installed:
+Once finished, the fonts will be available for the terminal emulator; in particular, we will find the following fonts installed:

 ```text title="~/.local/share/fonts/"
 NerdFonts/